Nice to meet you.

 The disastrous dangers of disengagement

-For us marketing and sales professionals, this means we have to take a serious look at the elements we’re using to create and deliver content.
+This means we, marketing and sales professionals, must seriously examine the elements we use to create and deliver content.

 Like a successful film or a popular Netflix series, our survey revealed that the key to an effective marketing or sales presentation is a great story accompanied by stimulating visuals and dialogue.